Competitive Auctions with Imperfect Predictions: Lower Bound for Perfect Consistency Mechanism

 We prove the lower bound for the digital good auction in the $2$-bidders case and we do not order the private value vector in this section.
 Let $\mathcal{M}$ be a truthful mechanism with $1$-consistency ratio.
 Fix the prediction $\hat{\boldsymbol{v}} = (1,N)$, here $N$ is a number to be determined later.
 We prove our lower bound by a probabilistic method argument.
 We consider the distribution of the private value vector of bidders.
 The distribution is defined as a conditional distribution of the so-called equal-revenue distribution, which is used to prove the competitive ratio lower bound of the digital good auction.
 The probability density function of the equal-revenue distribution is $g(\boldsymbol{v}) = \frac{1}{v_1^2 v_2^2}, \forall \boldsymbol{v}\in [1,\infty)^2$, we denote the distribution $\mathcal{G}$.
 Define $V := [\sqrt{N}, N]^2$, the distribution we need is simply the conditional distribution of the equal-revenue distribution given that the event $\boldsymbol{v}\in V$ happens.
 We denote the distribution $\mathcal{G}_{|_V}$ and its probability density $g_{|_V}$.
 Formally, since

 we have

 Our lower bound proof analyzes the expected revenue that the mechanism obtains from each bidder, let $\mathcal{M}_{i}^{\bhv}(\boldsymbol{v})$ denote the expected revenue that $\mathcal{M}^{\bhv}$ obtains from the bidder $i$ when the private value vector is $\bv$.
-There are some facts about $\mathcal{M}^{\bhv}_i(\boldsymbol{v})$ shown in previous works \cite{goldberg2004lower,chen2014optimal}, and we restate them in the following lemma.
+There are some facts about $\mathcal{M}^{\bhv}_i(\boldsymbol{v})$ shown in previous works \cite{goldberg2004lower,chen2014optimal} which is useful in our proofs, and we restate them in the following lemma.